Living or moving outside the UK

 - Download any statements or items you need from ‘Statements and documents’ in your app or Online Banking

-- Let us know if you’d like us to send you up to five years’ worth of previous statements for your current accounts
+- Let us know if you’d like us to send you up to five years’ worth of previous statements for your current accounts.

-Otherwise, we’ll close your cash ISA and move any credit balances you have to a central account for you to claim later.
+We’ll send you a letter confirming the date you need to take action by and the date that we’ll close your account.
+If you don’t take action, we’ll close your cash ISA and move any credit balances you have to a central account for you to claim later.

-To renew your home insurance, you must be living in the UK and all of the addresses we have for you need to be in the UK.
+To renew your home insurance, you must be living in the UK and all the addresses we have for you need to be in the UK.

 Our insurance provider, Aviva, will also contact you before your home insurance policy is due to expire.